Home > Child Trust Fund > Invest for yourself and a greener planet

 Why does it matter to us?

-It’s not just our climate-focused investment products which share this ethos, as a company we are focused on supporting individuals and communities.
-Because we are owned by our customers, we are free to focus on reinvesting our profits for their benefit, not shareholders.
+Because we're owned by our customers, we are free to focus on reinvesting our profits for their benefit, not shareholders.